 Once again, Five Flavours invites you to discover Asian reality from the inside.
-The Festival is a perfect opportunity to immerse yourself in gripping pop culture, take part in heated debates about the crucial social changes, and to see the works of renown masters of cinema.
+The Festival is a perfect opportunity to immerse yourself in gripping pop culture, take part in heated debates about art, politics, the crucial social changes and challenges of the modern world, as well as see the works of renown masters of cinema.
+The festival selection is wide, consist of genre cinema, big budget productions as well as experimental projects and auteur cinema.
 We invite everyone to discover and experience this bustling universe.
-The viewers will have a chance to encounter the wildest productions of Asian pop culture, to admire contemplative film poems and to engage in discussions about art, politics and challenges of the modern world.

 New Asian Cinema section - competition

 Like in the previous years, the main axis of the festival is the competition section presenting new auteur cinema from countries such as Taiwan, Hong Kong, Malaysia, Japan, China, and Thailand.
 The Q&A sessions with festival guest after the screenings are a great opportunity to discuss art, cinephile fascinations, and contemporary culture.
 New Asian Cinema is a meeting space for the avant-garde aesthetics, controversial statements, formal experiments, and fresh voices commenting on the modern Asian reality.
 The main themes that return in selected films reflect the most important social phenomena in the region: labor migration, generation conflict, reconstruction of historical events on the basis of family memories, creating narrative identity and thoughts about uncertain future.
 The creators competing in the New Asian Cinema section approach the genre conventions - such as crime, melodrama, action cinema - in an extremely original way, localizing the narrative and completing it with a very personal comments on contemporary reality.